johncanero/airbnb-clone/README.md

 # AirBnb Clone

-This is the AirBnb Clone Project from Scrimba Project Lesson
+This is the AirBnb Clone Project from Scrimba Project Lesson Module # 2.

 It is made with Next JS utilizing the React Props Component.